You can spend a lot of money on an indoor bike trainer or turbo trainer and take your indoor cycling experience close to the real thing.

 Pros – Connectivity, ride feel, and the overall build.
 It just feels substantial.

 Cons – No power sensor.
+And you need to buy a speed sensor for Zwift.

 Best Non-Smart Fluid Trainer without connectivity